blockservice/echoin/docs/json-rpc.rst

 Staking Delegator methods
 =======================

-cmt_delegate
+ec_delegate
 ------------

-Used by a delegator to stake CMTs to a validator.
+Used by a delegator to stake ECs to a validator.

 **Parameters**

 	* ``from`` String - The address for the sending account.
-Uses the web3.cmt.defaultAccount property, if not specified.
+Uses the web3.ec.defaultAccount property, if not specified.
 	* ``nonce`` Number - (optional) The number of transactions made by the sender prior to this one.
 	* ``validatorAddress`` String - The address of validator to delegate.
-	* ``amount`` String - Amount of CMTs in Wei to delegate.
+	* ``amount`` String - Amount of ECs in Wei to delegate.
-	* ``cubeBatch`` String - The batch number of the CMT cube.
+	* ``cubeBatch`` String - The batch number of the EC cube.
 Use "01" for testing.
-	* ``sig`` String - delegator_address|nonce signed by the CMT cube.
+	* ``sig`` String - delegator_address|nonce signed by the EC cube.
 Check this for how to generate a signature for testing.

 **Returns**